orchestral/toolkit-docs/getting-started/configuration.md

 ## Basic Usages

-In order for the `testbench` command to understand any required service providers, bootstrappers, environment variables or other options to be used when executing the "artisan" command you need to add the following `testbench.yaml` file on the project root directory.
+For the `testbench` command to understand any required service providers, bootstrappers, environment variables or other options to be used when executing the "artisan" command you need to add the following `testbench.yaml` file on the project root directory.

 ```yaml
 providers: